 I tweaked the traditional recipe to create a healthier, vegan cherry bubble cake and am really happy with how it turned out!

 Coconut products are a great replacement for many traditional cake ingredients.
-I used coconut cream instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.
+I used coconut milk instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.